tjohare/tjohare.github.io/book_ideas/docs/books/daimon.md

     1. Hunts other Daimons to equip those loyal to his faction.
     1. Mindset is psychopathic corporate raider.
 Targets other factions for tech and resources.
     1. Pulls hospital video surveillance videos.
     1. Starts to hunt {{ extra.daimon.hero }}.
-Calls forth "The Wild Hunt."
+Calls forth "The Wild Hunt" to find him.
     1. Seeks to learn how to create a {{ extra.daimon.law_officer_class_elite }} daimon that is loyal/subservient to him.